csuoc/shark_attacks_elnino/README.md

 - Saving the new dataset as a new cleaned dataframe, called "attacks_cleaned.csv".

 ## 5. Data visualization and data analysis

+You can find the cleaned data in src/Data_visualization.ipynb.

 Because we want to compare the number of cases of 2015 with the rest of the years and also other El Niño years, our main columns will be "Month" and "Year".
 El Niño is a seasonal phenomena, therefore we need to see the differences month by month.